Xaib026/qrcode-generator/README.md

 <pre>cd qrcode-generator</pre>

 <h3>Contributing</h3>
-<p>We welcome contributions to the product comparison page.
+<p>We welcome contributions to the QR Code Geenerator.
 If you have an idea for a new feature or have found a bug, please open an issue.
 If you're interested in contributing code, please submit a pull request.</p>

 <h3>Live Demo</h3>
 You can check the live demo <a href='https://qrcodecraft.netlify.app/'>here</a>